History of Macau: 1938–1949: World War II

 Macau became a refugee centre during World War II, causing its population to climb from about 200,000 to about 700,000 people within a few years.
 Refugee operations were organised through the Santa Casa da Misericordia.

 Unlike in the case of Portuguese Timor, which was occupied by the Japanese in 1942 along with Dutch Timor, the Japanese respected Portuguese neutrality in Macau, but only up to a point.
 As such, Macau enjoyed a brief period of economic prosperity, being the only neutral port in South China, after the Japanese had occupied Guangzhou (Canton) and Hong Kong.
 In August 1943, Japanese troops seized the British steamer Sian in Macau and killed about 20 guards.
 The next month, they demanded the installation of Japanese "advisors" under the alternative of military occupation.
 The result was that a virtual Japanese protectorate was created over Macau.

 On June 26, 1942, a Hawker Osprey III (6) of Aeronáutica Naval crashed into a residential area in Macau, killing both occupants as well as one person on the ground.
 This is the only fatal aircraft accident to have taken place in Macau.

 Having been neutral during World War II, Portugal was not a signatory to the 1944 Bretton Woods Agreement.
 Combined with its geographical location, this meant that Macau was an ideal hub for the illicit gold trade among those seeking to avoid the price controls on gold imposed by the Bretton Woods Agreement.
-Following the 1971 U.S. abandonment of the Bretton Woods System through the Nixon shock, Macau's significance to the gold trade declined, and its illicit gold trade ended in 1974.
+Following the 1971 US abandonment of the Bretton Woods System through the Nixon shock, Macau's significance to the gold trade declined, and its illicit gold trade ended in 1974.

 When it was discovered that neutral Macau was planning to sell aviation fuel to Japan, aircraft from the USS Enterprise bombed and strafed the hangar of the Naval Aviation Centre on 16 January 1945 to destroy the fuel.
 American air raids on targets in Macau were also made on 25 February and 11 June 1945.
 Following Portuguese government protest in 1950, the United States paid US$20,255,952 compensation to the government of Portugal.